RedPointGlobal/redpoint-rpi/docs/migration.md

 If you added custom template files to your v7.6 `chart/templates/` directory (e.g., CronJobs, NetworkPolicies, custom ConfigMaps) or modified any of the stock templates (e.g., added sidecars, init containers, extra env vars), these changes need to be carried forward manually.

-**With Interaction Copilot:**
+**With Interaction Helm Assistant:**

 > "Analyze my v7.6 templates at /path/to/chart/templates for migration to v7.7"

-The Copilot compares your templates against the stock v7.6 versions, identifies every custom file and every modification, and provides specific guidance for each, including diffs and advice on which changes can now be expressed as values instead of template edits.
+The Assistant compares your templates against the stock v7.6 versions, identifies every custom file and every modification, and provides specific guidance for each, including diffs and advice on which changes can now be expressed as values instead of template edits.

-**Without the Copilot:**
+**Without the Assistant:**

 1. Copy custom template files (files not in the stock v7.6 chart) to the v7.7 `chart/templates/` directory.
 Review for compatibility with v7.7 values paths.
 2. For modified stock templates, diff your version against the [stock v7.6 templates](https://github.com/RedPointGlobal/redpoint-rpi/tree/release/v7.6/redpoint-rpi/templates) and apply your changes to the v7.7 versions.